Date: January 5 - March 10, 2026

 In the video above you can see that the vertical seal did indeed cover the exposed goal post edge.

-Backing up the timeline, at the end of January after the backfill was finished I'd texted Brandon (siding guy) to let him know I was ready for the deck to be built.
-I didn't get an immediate reply but then on Wednesday morning he texted back that they could start on Friday!
-When I said I was ready I was speaking theoretically --- I didn't have any of the materials on hand yet.
-I told Brandon I'd order the support wood and hopefully Summit would be able to deliver the following day (from the original framing I learned it's a bad idea to expect Summit to deliver on the same day that the material is needed).
 This deadline forced the decision about what type of decking material to use.
 I've been a fan of the plastic boards since they don't rot and don't get as slippery.
 However up at the north-side deck of the art studio we've put the lie to the non-slip aspect - it will get really slippery if it never dries out.
 And the cost is simply outrageous - about $55 for each 6" wide 16' stick.
 So I decided to go traditional with treated lumber.
 Calling around I found that you really can't get treated two inch thick lumber in Grade A. The grade is called "Premium" which means lots of knots and roughness.
 The only treated Grade A wood is the 5/4 decking.
 (5/4 means the wood actually exactly an inch thick.
 It is milled at 1.25" thick then planed down to 1".)
 Those cost about $16 per 16' length.

 The second design choice was how to build the railings.
 After Halloween we'd gone to cyclist Roger's throw-your-pumpkin-from-his-deck party and noticed his cable railings.
 A couple of people at the party raved about using cables instead of pickets.
 Having just helped paint a wood picket railing for the Marshall Helene recovery, I was an easy sell on the simplicity and easy maintenance of using cables instead of wood.
 And having the view through the railing is nice too.

 I drove out to Summit in Burnsville but made two stops on the way to check price and availability of treated lumber from Mars Hill Hardware and Parker's Farm Supply.
 All three stores carried both support boards and deck boards.
 The first was really pricey, the second was a bit cheaper than Summit but didn't deliver.
 Summit offered Grade A and Grade B deck boards so I looked at both piles before deciding that Grade A was definitely what you want.
-I placed my order at the desk for deliver on Thursday, paid the previous month's bill and was back home before noon.
+I placed my order at the desk for delivery on Thursday, paid the previous month's bill and was back home before noon.

 I'd hardly got home before the driver from Summit said they'd bring my order over that afternoon!